Parents and Carers

 The school operates a ‘biometric’ catering system.
 The system recognises an image of the pupil’s finger (not a fingerprint) which then allows them to load cash on to their electronic account at the machines situated adjacent to the dining room.
 Money can be loaded before school, at break or at lunchtime.
 Accounts can be topped up for a number of meals in advance or on a daily basis.
 When pupils have chosen their food, their finger is scanned and their account debited.

-Breakfast and Mid Morning Menu
+Mid Morning Breakfast Menu

 Free School Meals